Ian Selley: International career

-Management career
+Managerial career

 On 1 November 2021, Selley was appointed as manager of his home town club Chertsey Town.
 He departed the club in May 2022 after leading the team to the Isthmian South Central play-off final.
 He was previously in charge of Sandhurst Town.

 In November 2022, Selley was appointed manager of Hartley Wintney.
 He was sacked by the club in January 2023.

 On 25 February 2023, Selley was confirmed as the new first team manager of Westfield (Surrey).